 - Always recheck your steps to reproduce on a new system, clearing all cookies and cache memory.

 - Make sure the sentences are short and unambiguous

-An incorrectly written “Steps to reproduce” could not just jeopardize the validity of the defect but also involve a lot of time waste in terms of seeking out clarifications and answers regarding things that aren’t clearly mentioned.
+An incorrectly written “Steps to reproduce” could not just jeopardize the validity of the defect but also involve a lot of time wasted in terms of seeking out clarifications and answers regarding things that aren’t clearly mentioned.

-Also read => How to write a good defect report
+Also, read => How to write a good defect report

 Why reproducing a Defect is so important?

 Now, let us find out ‘Why reproducing a Defect is so important?’

 Speaking technically, if you can’t reproduce a bug, you can never fix it.